speedypotato/SDVX-Panel-Conversion/README.md

 Assembly:
 - Note: I recommend doing a washer wherever a screw head touches wood or a 3d print.
-- screw together box sides
-- screw in corner pieces
+- screw together box with corner pieces
 - glue usb c - micro b extender into the usb holder
 - screw in usb holder
 - screw in front and back 3d printed mounts to box, don't forget to add nuts to all 3 points